ckamps/2232-defiance/content/01-the-property.md

   {{< img src="img/lower-land/west-bluff.jpeg" caption="West bluffs from lower land" >}}]
   {{< img src="img/lower-land/bluff-at-night.jpeg" caption="East bluffs at night" >}}
 {{< /carousel >}}

-## Lower Land

-The lower land of the parcel sits ~70' below the level of the home.
-Well above any potential flooding of the Femme Osage Creek and Missouri River valleys.

 ### Stone Steps to Lower Land